particle-iot/docs/src/content/faq/particle-devices/led-troubleshooting.md

 ---
-title: Common Issues
+title: LED Troubleshooting
 template: faq.hbs
 columns: two
 devices: [ photon,electron,core,raspberry-pi ]
 order: 1000
 ---

-# Common Issues
+# {{title}}

-This section will help walk you through the diagnosis and resolution of the most common roadblocks that our users run into.
-Some of these roadblocks are caused by issues or bugs in the platform, but many are more innocuous than that, and few are permanent.
-We'll help you identify exactly why your device is `insert_issue_here` and help you get it back to happily connected.
+This section will help you decode the LED patterns on your Particle device.
+This FAQ will help you understand why your LED is flashing, blinking, or breathing a particular color and get it happily connected to the Particle Cloud.
+Use the menu on the left to select the LED pattern that your device is displaying, and follow the Troubleshooting steps described below to resolve your issue.

 {{#if raspberry-pi}}
 ## My Raspberry Pi is in a weird state.